ScanMountGoat/Smush-Material-Research/Textures.md

 The main PBR textures.
 No idea what "prm" means.

 *Note that these descriptions may change once more texture maps are analyzed.*
-R = metalness
+R = Metalness
-G = glossiness
+G = Glossiness
-B = ambient occlusion
+B = Ambient Occlusion
-A = specular (possibly reflectance at normal)
+A = Specular (possibly reflectance at normal)

 # Emi Maps
 Emission maps used for glowing effects such as Samus's lights.
 The majority of the texture will be black (no emission).

 # Normal Maps
-The RG channels are used for the normal map.
-The B channel of the normal map is likely generated.
+The RG channels are used for the XY directions normal map.
+The Z direction of the normal map is generated.
+The masking texture is used for blending between materials for ink, metal box, and other material transformations.
+Cavity maps are similar to ambient occlusion maps but contain finer details.

 R = X+
 G = Y+
-B = ???
+B = Material Mask
-A = ???
+A = Cavity Map

 # Irradiance Cubemaps
 Cubemap for PBR diffuse stage lighting.
 Usually only 16x16.
 Often uses the default texture